-- If the genome size and the desired coverage are specified, both stages are downsampled, as with the Genome Assembly Application. - Otherwise, the full coverage is used.
+- If the genome size and the desired coverage are specified, both stages of assembly are downsampled, as with the Genome Assembly application. - Otherwise, the full coverage is used.

-The embedded downsampling feature is not applied to the alignment stage - all input reads will be aligned against the assembled contigs.
+The embedded downsampling feature is not applied to the alignment stage; all input reads will be aligned against the assembled contigs.

-The Microbial Assembly application is run using the pbcromwell run command, with the pb_assembly_hifi_microbial parameter to specify the application.
-See "pbcromwell" on page 74 for details.
+The Microbial Genome Analysis application is run using the pbcromwell run command, with the pb\microbial\analysis parameter to specify the application.
+See "pbcromwell" on page 75 for details.

-To view information on the available Microbial Assembly options, enter:
+To view information on the available Microbial Genome Analysis options, enter:

-pbcromwell show-workflow-details pb_assembly_hifi_microbial
+pbcromwell show-workflow-details pb microbial analysis

-The minimum command needed to run the workflow requires the input and the number of threads.
-The following example uses 16 threads:
+The minimum command needed to run the workflow requires the input Data Set.